emre-h/TOGG-Case-Study/README.md

 <img src="pictures/char-device-with-launcher.png" alt="drawing" width="700"/>

-It has also a Soong file (Android.bp) and AOSP can build and install it to the system.
+It has also a Soong build file (Android.bp) and AOSP can build and install it to the system.

-**NOTE:** This app is not a priviliged app.
+**NOTE:** This app is not a privileged app.
 So it has to request runtime permission to get vehicle speed.

 ```kotlin
 val permissions: MutableList<String> = ArrayList()